Facebook windfall to be shared with Menlo Park city

-SAN FRANCISCO (Reuters) - It’s not just employees of Facebook Inc and its original investors who are expecting a big payday from the No. 1 social network’s much-anticipated initial public offering.
+SAN FRANCISCO, May 18 (Reuters) - It’s not just employees of Facebook Inc and its original investors who are expecting a big payday from the No. 1 social network’s much-anticipated initial public offering.

 Some of Facebook’s wealth is also slated to help fill the cash-strapped coffers of California and the smaller but still needy ones of Menlo Park, the Silicon Valley city where the company is located, although not in the form of taxes.